-The musicology area is currently accepting applications for the graduate GTAship in Musicology along with applications for admission to the MM in Musicology and the BA in Music & Culture for Fall 2015.
-Please email Dr. Rachel Golden at email@example.com for further information on the application process.
+The musicology area is currently accepting applications for for admission to the MM in Musicology and the BA in Music & Culture for Fall 2016.
+Note that the Musicology GTA position is not available for the 2016-2017 academic year; however Musicology grading positions continue to be available as well as other funding opportunities through the Graduate School.
+Please email Dr. Rachel Golden at firstname.lastname@example.org for further information on the application process.

 The Musicology area of the School of Music encourages students to approach music as a culturally expressive form, engage with the musical richness of our world, and develop their own musical identities within an increasingly interconnected globe.
 Courses variously emphasize music cultures and repertories, theory and methodology, and analytical techniques.
 Our programs also create a framework for students to pursue performance experiences as a means to understand music as part of culturally- and historically-situated forms.
 Further, we encourage students to participate in interdisciplinary activities and collaboration.
 The Musicology area also provides opportunities for personal mentoring and flexible curricula that can be tailored to suit individual interests.
 Graduates of our programs are prepared to enter careers in music and related fields, pursue further graduate studies, lead enriched musical lives, and understand music's social roles and expressive significance.